 Cockapoos Are Great With Other Animals and Children

-We’ve already highlighted the fact that cockapoos are very sociable and affectionate dogs.
+We’ve already highlighted that cockapoos are very sociable and affectionate dogs.
 What’s more, when it comes to other dogs and animals or children you may have in your house, cockapoos are likely to get on with them easily.
-When you are out and about, cockapoos are also incredibly friendly, and rarely will they chase other animals like cats.
+When you are out and about, cockapoos are also incredibly friendly and rarely chase other animals like cats.

 They Don’t Smell As Bad As Other Dogs

 It is often said of cockapoos that they do not have a noticeable bad odour.
 You won’t get that strong doggy odour around your home if you choose to have a cockapoo.
-However, to make sure they stay odour-free, you need to keep up with a regular and consistent grooming schedule.
+However, to ensure they stay odour-free, you must maintain a regular and consistent grooming schedule.

-Now that you are a bit more clue up about cockapoos with the interesting and fun facts highlighted above, you should find it a bit easier to decide whether they are the dog breed for you or not.
-These adorable bundles of fun, energy and love will never let you down.
+Now that you have more clues about cockapoos with the interesting and fun facts highlighted above, you should find it a bit easier to decide whether they are the dog breed for you or not.
+These adorable bundles of fun, energy and love will never disappoint you.